Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/flux_vector/plot_flux_vector_pmsyrm_5kw.rst

 This example simulates sensorless stator-flux-vector control of a 5.5-kW PM-SyRM (Baldor ECS101M0H7EF4) drive.
-The machine model is parametrized using an algebraic saturation model, fitted to the flux linkage maps measured using the constant-speed test.
+The machine model is parametrized using the algebraic saturation model from [#Lel2024]_, fitted to the flux linkage maps measured using the constant-speed test.
 For comparison, the measured data is plotted together with the model predictions.
 Notice that the control system used in this example does not consider the saturation, only the system model does.

 ..
-GENERATED FROM PYTHON SOURCE LINES 15-16
+GENERATED FROM PYTHON SOURCE LINES 16-17

 Imports.

 ..
-GENERATED FROM PYTHON SOURCE LINES 16-26
+GENERATED FROM PYTHON SOURCE LINES 17-27

 .. code-block:: Python